EER BSc art. 4.1

 The examination board distinguishes two situations when it comes to requests for an extra exam/test opportunity:

 - When you fail a (part of) a unit of study because of personal circumstances you can submit a request to the examination board for an extra exam/test opportunity.
-In most cases this will be the regular test opportunity in the next academic year.
-If the examination board grants your request it will also extend the validity of obtained positive test results of that unit of study, so that you don't have to redo the entire module.
+However, if the examination board acknowledges these personal circumstances, in most cases the board will not grant an extra opportunity in addition to the (usually 2) regular opportunities in that academic year.
+Instead, you will have to use the regular test opportunity/-ies in the next academic year (unless you are in the final stage of the programme, see situation 2. for the conditions).
+If the unit of study in question consists of more than one test, the examination board will extend the validity of obtained positive test results of that unit of study, so that you don't have to redo the entire module or course.

-Some programmes already have stated in their programme specific appendix that for some modules positive test results are carried over to the next academic year (see EER art.
+In some programmes positive test results of specific modules are carried over to the next academic year (see EER art.
 4.1 par.
 10).
-For those modules you don't need the permission of the examination board for an extra exam opportunity and extension of validity.
+This is mentioned in the programme specific appendix in a paragraph on the validity of results.
+For those modules you don't need permission of the examination board for an extra exam opportunity and/or extension of validity.

 - When you have finished your studies except for one test/exam, and waiting for the first regular exam opportunity for that unit of study will cause serious and unreasonable delay in graduating, you can submit a request to the examination board for an extra exam or test opportunity.
 You have to meet a number of conditions:

 a) you must have checked if you perhaps meet fail-pass rules for the module or course;